dbExpression-team/docs.dbExpression.com/src/pages/runtime-configuration/factories.md

         );
 ...
 ```

-## Configuration Options

-Factories, services, and the options to replace and/or configure these services fall into the following general categories:
-* **Assembly** - from the start of fluently building a query expression to the assembly of that query expression into a sql statement.
-* **Execution** - after assembly, the process of connecting to the database, building a command and setting (any) parameters and executing the sql statement against the target database.
-* **Events** - events that occur during the execution of a sql statement, allowing an integration point to implement cross-cutting concerns.

 While factories can be completely replaced with your own implementations, most of the default factories can be customized.
 Typically customization of a default implementation is far less effort than providing your own implementation.
 For example, if initialization of an entity *prior* to mapping values from the database is required, simply specify that with the runtime configuration of the default entity factory: